TNTurnerLab/fitDNM/README.md

 5. Run fitDNM snakemake.
 Once finished running, two files should be generated, `.fitDNM.report` and `.muts.report`

-To run change the paths in config file outlined below to reflect the actual paths of where the data is located
+To run change the paths in config file outlined below to reflect the actual paths of where the data is located (see below for example)
 ```
 {
   "mutation_calls": "/path/to/variants",